forgerock-dss/aic_verified_helpdesk/README.md

 To deploy this reference implementation, complete the following steps:

 1. Set up a PingOne environment
-2. Create a Worker Application in the PingOne tenant
+2. Create a Worker application in the PingOne tenant
-3. Create the required Environment Secrets and Variables (ESVs) in P1AIC
+3. Create the PingOne Worker service in P1AIC
 4. Import the custom nodes
 5. Import the journeys
 6. Configure an email template
 7. Test the implementation

+### Note if you have already configured a PingOne environment, a worker application in PingOne and the PingOne Worker service in P1AIC find and replace the value for `pingOneWorker` in the journey export and skip setup steps 1-3.
 ---

 ## Set Up a PingOne Environment